HomeSpan/HomeSpan/docs/Pixels.md

   * *pin* - the pin on which the RGB control signal will be output; normally connected to the "data" input of the addressable LED device
   * *isRGBW* - set to *true* for RGBW devices that contain 4-color (red/green/blue/white) LEDs; set to *false* for the more typical 3-color RGB devices.
 Defaults to *false* if unspecified.
 Note you must set the *isRGBW* flag to *true* if you are using an RGBW device, even if you do not intend on utilizing the white LED

- The following methods are supported:
+The two main methods to set pixel colors are:

 * `void set(Color color, int nPixels=1)`